Asana: Ancient times

 Asanas, along with the breathing exercises of pranayama, are the physical movements of hatha yoga and of modern yoga.
 Patanjali describes asanas as a "steady and comfortable posture", referring to the seated postures used for pranayama and for meditation, where meditation is the path to samadhi, transpersonal self-realization.
+The word asana, in use in English since the 19th century, is from आसन āsana (from आस् ās "to sit down"), meaning a sitting posture, a meditation seat.
 The Yoga Sutras do not mention a single asana by name, merely specifying the characteristics of a good asana: